gershnik/BetterWiFiNINA/.docbuild/index.rst

 * :doc:`WiFi` - connect to/establish a WiFi network and various global functionality
 * :doc:`Socket` - a safe interface to BSD-style sockets.
 Use this interface if possible.
-* :doc:`BearSSLSocket` - a using sockets with Bear SSL.
+* :doc:`BearSSLSocket` - using sockets with Bear SSL.
+Use this interface if possible.
+* :doc:`MbedTLSSocket` - using sockets with Mbed TLS.
 Use this interface if possible.
 * :doc:`UDP` - a simplified interface to UDP.
 * :doc:`Client` - a simplified interface to plain TCP and SSL clients.
 Only useful for client SSL connections and otherwise deprecated.
 * :doc:`Server` - don't use